Making the Quota Summary:

 There was no use crying over spilt milk, she decided.
 She’d made her bed when she boarded the bus for LA and now it was time to lie in it – or at least try to make it more comfortable.

 Cordelia squared her shoulders.
 Queen C might be down on her luck, but she’d be back.
 Maybe not tomorrow, or next week, but soon.
 First, she had to find a job – any job.
-In this neighbourhood, that meant either working as a “name-tag girl” in a corner store or diner, or on the assembly-line in a local factory.
+She'd had quite a good job in Sunnydale, before that damned town took it all away from her again.
+The chances of finding anything similar around here were unfortunately close to zero.
+In this neighbourhood, a job meant either working as a “name-tag girl” in a corner store or diner, or on the assembly-line in a local factory.
 Neither remotely appealed to her, but this was an emergency.
 Perhaps later, she could find something better in another part of LA.
 Feeling slightly more optimistic, Cordelia set about her task.

 Freddy’s Burger Island, Los Angeles – later the same day